 No, the GRE is not a requirement for admission.

-The Master of Science (M.S.) education program in speech-language pathology (residential) at California State University, Monterey Bay is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
-This is a “pre-accreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
+Yes, the MS-SLP program is accredited.
+The Master of Science (M.S.) education program (residential) in speech-language pathology at California State University, Monterey Bay is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.